Walid Hamdiya

 Walid Radi Ibrahim Hamdiya (وليد حمدية; 1963–August 2, 2004) was a senior member of Palestinian militant group Hamas.
-During the 1980s and 1990s, information he supplied to Israel reportedly enabled the Israeli Defense Forces to kill several senior Hamas members, including Emad Akel.
+During the 1980s and 1990s, information he supplied to Israel reportedly enabled the Israel Defense Forces to kill several senior Hamas members, including Emad Akel.
 He was considered by Palestinian security officials to be one of the most senior Palestinian spies for Israel ever discovered.
 Hamdiya was assassinated in his hospital bed during a Hamas operation at the Shifa Hospital in Gaza City on August 2, 2004.

 Spying for Israel

 Hamdiya was a senior leader of Hamas.
 In 1995, Hamas arrested Hamdiya for allegedly providing information to Israel that led to the 1993 death of militant leader Emad Akel and four other senior Hamas military leaders.
 He was considered one of the most important and senior captured spies employed by Israel.

 In detention, he reportedly confessed to helping Israel locate and kill at least 5 Hamas members between 1987 and 1995.
 After a 1-day trial condemned by human rights groups such as Amnesty International, Hamdiya was convicted on October 17, 2002, and sentenced to death by firing squad.